Last updated on January 11, 2023

 Oath of the Gatewatch

-While we were still on Zendikar, the incredible devastation of the Eldrazi caused the land to turn colorless.
-This gave Wizards the perfect opportunity to give you these two gorgeous, colorless lands in all their full-art beauty.
+While we were still on Zendikar, the incredible devastation of the eldrazi caused the land to turn colorless.
+This gave Wizards the perfect opportunity to give you two gorgeous, Wastes (#183 and #184) in all their full-art beauty.

 Unstable

-The last set of 2017 to feature full-art gorgeousness was the fullest lands we’ve seen so far, given to us in Unstable.
+The last set of 2017 to feature full-art gorgeousness were the fullest lands we've seen so far, given to us in Unstable.
 Practically borderless and beautifully illustrated by the great John Avon, these nuggets became popular very quickly.
-And, honestly, looking at them it’s not hard to figure out why.
+And, honestly, looking at the likes of an Unstable Island it's not hard to figure out why.

 Modern Horizons

-Two years without full-art lands left us parched, so when Modern Horizons came out in June of 2019, it saw something we’d never seen before: full-art snow-covered lands.
-Before certain bannings, these lands were pretty expensive because no deck could go without them, but now they’re available at a more reasonable price.
-So, if you’re a fan of winter wonderlands, go pick some up for sure.
+Two years without full-art lands left us parched, so when Modern Horizons came out in June of 2019, it saw something we'd never seen before: full-art snow-covered lands.
+Before certain bannings, these snow-covered lands were pretty expensive because no deck could go without them, but now they're available at a more reasonable price.
+So, if you're a fan of winter wonderlands like this MM1 Snow-Covered Plains, go pick some up for sure.

 Unsanctioned

 Another Un-set, another set of full-art lands to go with them.
-Adam Paquette used his talent to create these wonderful and unique looking lands for the first reprint of a combination of Un-sets, which we got in February of 2020.
+Adam Paquette used his talent to create these wonderful and unique-looking lands for the first reprint of a combination of Un-sets, which we got in February 2020.

 Ikoria: Lair of Behemoths

-I mentioned new iterations that we’d never seen before back in Theros, and tri-lands came as the newest shock when they were released.
+I mentioned new iterations that we'd never seen before back in Theros, and tri-lands came as the newest shock when they were released in Ikoria.
 No wonder WotC took this wonderful first to celebrate it with special full-art editions, which we were graced with in May 2020.

 Double Masters